Introduction

 Dont try to cut the whole book in one go, rather multiple cuts will

-remove up to 10 pages at each cut.
+remove around 10 pages at each cut.
+If you order a book from us, you

 eBooks for us

-Its possible at some stage we will decide to produce some books as an
+Its likely at some stage we will decide to produce some books as an

 ebook version but when we do that, the printed book will never reappear